Mugangasia/NutriPal-Recipe-Recommendation-System-/README.md

 # Objectives
 ### Main objective.
-Develop a Food/Recipe Recommendation System that suggests nutritious food to individuals and promoting a healthy lifestyle.
+Develop a Food/Recipe Recommendation System that suggests nutritious food to individuals and promotes a healthy lifestyle.

 ### Specific Objectives.
 * Identify the key features and factors that impact an individual's overall health, and determine which ones should be incorporated into the food recommendation system.